Psychological health key terms

 sexual harassment

-has the same meaning as it has in the Equal Opportunity Act 2010 (EO Act).
+has the meaning given by section 92(1) of the Equal Opportunity Act 2010 (EO Act).

 in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that the other person would be offended, humiliated or intimidated.